Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Wind drift markers are incorporated into the horizontal scope post of the HTR EXT reticle.

-All other Instinct scopes have capped turrets, except for the 6.5-20 variant with the HTR EXT reticle, which lets users adjust for bullet drop out of 500 yards.
+All other Instinct scopes have capped turrets, except for the 6.5-20 variant with the HTR EXT reticle, which lets me adjust for bullet drop out of 500 yards.

 6. Cabela’s Lever-Action Scopes